COMMUNITY ENGAGEMENT

 PEER ADVOCATE LEADERSHIP

-The Peer Advocate Leadership (PAL) program has been one of KAN-WIN’s primary vehicles for expanding grassroots leadership in the gender-based violence movement.
+The Peer Advocate Leadership (PAL) program has been one of KAN-WIN’s primary vehicles for expanding grassroots leadership in the anti-violence movement.

-Through community events and workshops, PAL participants gain tools to advocate for survivors and engage their peers in gender-based violence issues.
-Through this process, PAL participants not only deepen their knowledge of gender-based violence issues, but also help to grow the movements by communicating this information in a culturally and linguistically sensitive manner to cultivate allies.
+Through community events and workshops, PAL participants gain tools to advocate for survivors and engage their peers in domestic & sexual violence issues.
+Through this process, PAL participants not only deepen their knowledge of domestic & sexual violence issues, but also help to grow the movements by communicating this information in a culturally and linguistically significant manner to cultivate allies.

 FOR MORE INFORMATION:

-Contact Hyeyoon Chung, our Multilingual Advocacy Program Manager, at hychung@kanwin.org.
+Contact our Multilingual Advocacy Program Manager, at hychung@kanwin.org.

 YOUTH PROGRAMS